Skip to content

 Comprehensive Training Program

-• Regular "tips and tricks" sessions highlighting features
+• Ongoing sessions — Regular "tips and tricks" highlighting features

-• Champions program with power users supporting peers
+• Champions program — Power users supporting peers

 Adoption Monitoring